The goal of xplainfi

 Where iter_rsmp

-contains the means across all iterations, pfi$scores
+contains the means and standard deviations across all iterations, pfi$scores

 allows you to manually aggregate them in any way you see fit.